What is a Local Citation?

 By Darren Shaw

-A local citation is any mention of your business on the web; it is any combination of your company name, phone number, address, zip or postal code, and website address.
-Citations in SEO are a key factor in improving your local search results.
+A citation is any mention of your business on the internet.
+That can include any combination of your company name, phone number, address, zip or postal code, and website URL.

 Local citations come in various forms, for example:

-• Company name.
+• Company name only

-• Company name & phone number.
+• Company name & phone number

-• Company name, phone number, & address.
+• Company name, & website

-• Company name, phone number, address, & website.
+• Company phone number

-• Company name, & website.
+• Company name, phone number, & address

-• Company phone number.
+• Company name, phone number, address, & website

 The term “citation” was coined by David Mihm in 2008 in his pivotal post, Local vs Traditional SEO: Why Citation Is the New Link.